 These scriptures tell us that quite clearly even in the Old Testament God is very protective and serious about His followers being involved with people who did not follow God.

-The bible (and Jewish tradition) DOES allow for marriage between a believer and outsider, BUT only if the outsider converts first.
-Only then will the marriage be condoned by God.
-Otherwise, they were (and still are) commanded not to marry Non-Christians/Unbelievers.
+The Bible (and Jewish tradition) did allow for marriage between a believer and outsider, but only if the outsider converted.
+Only then was the marriage condoned by God.
+Otherwise, they were (and still are) commanded not to marry non-Christians/unbelievers.

-Also, just let me point out what happens sometimes when a believer marries a non-believer: It can lead people astray.
-Look at Solomon, the bible says his wives turned him towards other false gods and idols.
-That was a big “no-no.” So even the wise King Solomon made some mistakes in this regard, and that lets us see what can happen in that situation.
+It is important to keep in mind that when a believer marries a non-believer, it can lead the Christian astray.
+Look at Solomon: the Bible says his wives turned him towards other false Gods and idols.
+So even the wise King Solomon made some mistakes in this regard, and it caused him to turn from God.

 To the rest I say this (I, not the Lord): If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
 And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
 For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
 Otherwise your children would be unclean, but as it is, they are holy.